phozzy/freeipa-in-podman/README.md

 ## Description

 The goal of this project is to provide a way for deploying IDM system in a cloud.
-The deployment should be easy, reliable, reproducabel and idempotent.
+The deployment should be easy, reliable, reproducible and idempotent.
 It should be possible to use this deployment for disaster recovery.

 ## Used tools

-We use [FreeIPA](https://www.freeipa.org/page/Main_Page "The Open Source Identity Management Solution") as our IDM soulution.
+We use [FreeIPA](https://www.freeipa.org/page/Main_Page "The Open Source Identity Management Solution") as our IDM solution.

 This project deploys the IDM to the [Hetzner Cloud](https://www.hetzner.com/cloud), but it should be possible to use this project as inspiration for the development of a project deploying the IDM to another cloud.

-We provision our servers using [Terraform](https://www.terraform.io/), and if it was decided to go with another cloud, it is possible to use an orchestration tool from that cloud such as [AWS CloudFormation](https://aws.amazon.com/cloudformation/) or [Openstack Heat](https://wiki.openstack.org/wiki/Heat) or any other prefered one.
+We provision our servers using [Terraform](https://www.terraform.io/), and if it was decided to go with another cloud, it is possible to use an orchestration tool from that cloud such as [AWS CloudFormation](https://aws.amazon.com/cloudformation/) or [Openstack Heat](https://wiki.openstack.org/wiki/Heat) or any other preferred one.

 FreeIPA server runs inside a container.
 We use [Podman](https://podman.io/) as a container engine.
 Podman is a daemonless container engine for developing, managing, and running OCI Containers on your Linux System.